Pop Culture Madness!

 RIP, Scandals, Sad and Odd News

-The PS2 version of the arcade game "beatmania" was criticised in 2006 for being a "ripoff of [recently released] Guitar Hero".
-The beatmania series began in 1997.
+The PS2 version of the arcade game “Beatmania” was criticized in 2006 for being a “ripoff of [recently released] Guitar Hero”.
+The Beatmania series began in 1997.

-Brian Shaffer, the OSU medical student who was caught on camera going into a bar, the Ugly Tuna Saloona, in Columbus, Ohio, through the only entry/exit door in the whole place, but was never seen or heard from after that.
+Brian Shaffer, the OSU medical student, was caught on camera going into a bar, the Ugly Tuna Saloona, in Columbus, Ohio, through the only entry/exit door in the whole place, but was never seen or heard from after that.

-British woman Joyce Vincent, who died alone in her bedroom in 2003 but wasn't discovered until 2006.
+British woman Joyce Vincent died alone in her bedroom in 2003, but wasn’t discovered until 2006.
 She was found with the television still on and surrounded with wrapped Christmas presents.

-Fiji water ran an ad saying "The label says Fiji because it's not bottled in Cleveland".
-Cleveland took offense to that and ran some tests - turns out Cleveland's tap water is better than Fiji's bottled water.
+Fiji Water ran an ad saying, “The label says Fiji because it’s not bottled in Cleveland.”
+Cleveland took offense to that and ran some tests – it turns out Cleveland’s tap water is better than Fiji’s bottled water.

-Duke University lacrosse team scandal took place when some members allegedly took advantage of a dancer/stripper.
-88 professors at Duke put out a newspaper ad condemning the alleged rapists and Duke's culture of white male privilege before the trial had begun.
-The accused players were found not guilty and the 88 professors never apologized.
+The Duke University lacrosse team scandal occurred when some members allegedly took advantage of a dancer/stripper.
+Eighty-eight professors at Duke put out a newspaper ad condemning the alleged rapists and Duke’s culture of white male privilege before the trial had begun.
+The accused players were found not guilty, and the 88 professors never apologized.

 Terrell Owens supposedly tried to kill himself by taking 35 painkillers.

-Rutka Laskier was a Jewish girl from Poland who died in Auschwitz at the age of 14, wrote a diary describing her experiences under Nazi occupation.
-Her diary was published in 2006 and she has become known as the "Polish Anne Frank."
+Rutka Laskier was a Jewish girl from Poland who died in Auschwitz at 14; she wrote a diary describing her experiences under Nazi occupation.
+Her diary was published in 2006, and she has become known as the “Polish Anne Frank.”

 Zinedine Zidane headbutted Marco Materazzi during the World Cup Final.

-Dick Cheney accidently shot his (now ex?) friend Harry Whittington in the face.
-Love Mr. Cheney, or hate him, you don't mess with this ex-Vice-President.
+Dick Cheney accidentally shot his (now ex?) friend Harry Whittington in the face.
+Love Mr. Cheney, or hate him, you don’t mess with this ex-Vice-President.

-Celebrity Death: Steve Irwin, TV's Crockodile Hunter, was killed by a freak stingray accident.
+Celebrity Death: Steve Irwin, TV’s Crocodile Hunter, was killed by a freak stingray accident.
 He was a hero to millions of children.

 Firsts and the Biggest Christmas Gifts